top of page

 The hemostats can again be subdivided into:

-Gelatins - Porcine in origin and are partially hydrolyzed hydrocolloids that swell up by absorbing blood also can expand 200% of its volume and seal the pores of the capillaries and small vessels.
+Gelatins - Porcine in origin and are partially hydrolyzed hydrocolloids that swell up by absorbing blood also can expand 200% of their volume and seal the pores of the capillaries and small vessels.
 It is affordable and can be stored at normal room temperatures and absorbed into the system.
 May be whipped into a foam or dried.
 One should remember that if the origin is considered, then gelatin is a hydrolyzed derivative of collagen.

 Collagens - Derived from bovine skin and provides a matrix for clot formation.
 It also promotes platelet aggregation, degranulation, and release of clotting factors.
 The product is available as sheets or in powder form and is costly.
 Compared to gelatin, less time is taken for hemostasis (1 to 5 mins).
 Removal requires copious irrigation only and a lesser amount is needed for re-application.
 It takes about 8 to 10 weeks to get absorbed.